 - The Streamlined Filing Compliance Procedure

 A tax attorney can help you determine the best route to come into compliance and assist you through the process.
 You can only take advantage of these programs proactively.
-If you have been contacted by the IRS about delinquent FBARs or are under civil examination or criminal investigation it is too late.
+If you have been contacted by the IRS about delinquent FBARs or are under civil examination or criminal investigation, it is already too late.